FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 Concepts
 --------
-This explanation of access control and SMART in Firely Server requires basic understanding of the :ref:`architecture <architecture>` of Firely Server, so you know what is meant by middleware components and repository interfaces.
+This explanation of access control and SMART on FHIR in Firely Server requires basic understanding of the :ref:`architecture <architecture>` of Firely Server, so you know what is meant by middleware components and repository interfaces.
 It also presumes general knowledge about authentication and OAuth2.

 Access control generally consists of the following parts, which will be addressed one by one: